-In the event of intestacy (which dving means Will). without Probate laws of your State determine how your will be property distributed, even though you may not be pleased the with outcome.
+In the event of intestacy means (which dving without Will), the Probate laws of your State determine how vour property will he distributed, even though you may not be pleased with the outcome.
 Likewise, an outdated Will could cause the wrong person, such as an exspouse, to receive a portion of your property - even though this was not your intent - or even fair.